 Nicola Slattery was born in 1963 and graduated from Coventry Art School in 1986.
 A prolific, well known painter and printmaker, she has exhibited regularly and widely for many years in solo and group exhibitions across the UK and beyond.

 In 2014 Nicola Slattery won "The Alfred Daniels' Personal Favourites Award" for a narrative painting at The Mall Galleries, London.
 She was elected to membership of the Royal Society of British Artists (RBA) in 2015 and in March 2016 she was presented with The Artist Magazine Award.
-She is featured in the January issue of The Artist Magazine on sale now.
+She is featured in the January 2017 issue of The Artist Magazine.

 "archetypal figures of compelling enigmatic inwardness"